 Z - Non-Instructional.
 The Non-Instructional designation is used for occurrences where credit is given but there isn't an actual course or instruction provided by a teacher.
 It is a local decision on which courses receive credit.
-Awarding credit for items such as the state assessments (WASL SBA, HSPE, and EOC), alternative assessments (Portfolio, DAPE, and CAA Options), Local/National Competency Tests (STAMP, ACTFL OPI, OPIc, WPT and LinguaFolio Collection of Evidence, SLPI for ASL), senior projects, or other district determined allowances is consistent with the district option to award credit on the basis of clearly identified competencies in WAC 180-51-050.
+Awarding credit for items such as the state assessments (SBA, WCAS, HSPE, and EOC), alternative assessments (Portfolio, DAPE, and CAA Options), Local/National Competency Tests (STAMP, ACTFL OPI, OPIc, WPT and LinguaFolio Collection of Evidence, SLPI for ASL), senior projects, or other district determined allowances is consistent with the district option to award credit on the basis of clearly identified competencies in WAC 180-51-050.
 This designation will allow the record to be submitted in CEDARS Student Grade History without a Teacher Certification Number since it is a non-instructional credit.
 Courses that are listed as Non-Instructional cannot also be reported as any of the following types of courses.
+All non-instructional credits awarded must be submitted in both Student Grade History File (H) and Non-Traditional Student Credit Attempt File (T) as appropriate.

 - Advanced Placement (A)

 - Cambridge Program (K)

 - College in the High School (C)

 - District or Other Dual Credit (D)

 - Honors (H)

 - International Baccalaureate (I)

 - Running Start (R)

 - Science Lab (S)

 - CTE Dual Credit (Tech Prep) (T)

 - Youth Reengagement Dual Credit (Y)